 Isn’t it just like Jesus to have us give gifts to each other on HIS birthday?
-I’ve never been to a birthday party like that…show up and the birthday boy has already given you most precious gift ever…Eternal life with Him in heaven.
+I’ve never been to a birthday party like that…show up and the birthday boy has already given you the most precious gift ever…Eternal life with Him in heaven.
 It doesn’t get any better than that!!!!
 We celebrate by giving gifts to each other!

-We learned that people in Laos and likely in Southeast Asia say “Where will be on Merry Christmas?”
+We learned that people in Laos and likely in Southeast Asia say “Where will you be on Merry Christmas?”
 Not just Christmas but Merry Christmas.

 They also refer to your birthday as your Happy Birthday, for example, “When is your Happy Birthday?”

 We saw a cake decorating shop, and there was a small cake with the letters HBD on it.
 It really made me laugh.
 I guess there was no room or they ran out of icing or ?

 I asked the students in my class about it, and they said that this was normal and stood for Happy Birth Day.

 When I told them that the cake would normally read,

 it was a revelation to them.